If you’re a fan of murder mystery novels or television forensic science dramas, then the Vancouver Police Museum is just the attraction for you.

 Vancouver Police Museum Events

-In addition to the popular Sins of the City walking tours, the Police Museum is also known to hold a variety of special events throughout the year.
+The Vancouver Police Museum is also known to hold a variety of special events throughout the year.

 Typically these include a variety of After Dark events, which are catered towards adults and even include a full bar.
 Recent examples include the popular Night Court trivia night and Paranormal Investigations, a VIP ghost hunting experience.